-k) Fees of the Depositary
+4. Fees of the Depositary

-The Depositary will receive, out of the assets of each Sub-Fund, a remuneration calculated in accordance with customary banking practice in Luxembourg and expressed as a percentage per annum based on the net assets at the end of the relevant month and payable monthly in arrears.
+The Depositary will receive, out of the assets of each Sub-Fund, a remuneration calculated in accordance with customary banking practice in Luxembourg and expressed as a percentage per annum based on the average net assets of the relevant month and payable monthly in arrears.